waronure/sentry-to-discord-cloudflare-worker/README.md

 A lightweight, serverless "bridge" that forwards Sentry error alerts to Discord via Webhooks.

 The Problem: Sentry's native Discord integration is locked behind their paid "Trial" or "Business" plans.
-The Solution: This Cloudflare Worker allows users on Sentry's Free Tier to receive rich, detailed error notifications in Discord for $0.
+The Solution: This Cloudflare Worker allows users on Sentry's Free Tier to receive rich, detailed error notifications in Discord for free.

 ✨ Features